hzqst/MetaHookSv/Renderer.md

 `r_shadow_low_distance` is the maximum distance that entities are being rendered in low-quality shadow map, in inches. for example `r_shadow_low_distance 1200`

 `r_shadow_low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map. for example `r_shadow_low_scale 0.5`

+* * Changes to some of the cvars will not take effect immediately, unless using `r_reload` to force those cvars being reloaded.

 ## Screen Space Ambient Occlusion